Grade 2/3: Two hiking options daily

 See more travel options and details on the getting here page.
 If you have any questions about getting here or would like any advice then please drop us an email.

-Hotels are superb throughout the week, in particular the hotels in Sallent de Gallego and Sandinies are full of character.
-Breakfast and evening meals are taken at the hotels and they’ll provide you a packed lunch each morning.
+Hotels are superb throughout the week, in particular the hotels in Sallent de Gallego and Tramacastilla are full of character.
+Breakfast and evening meals are taken at the hotels and they’ll provide you a packed lunch on first and final walking days.

 Your base for the first and final nights.
 Excellent 4* Hotel Tierra de Biescas is in the heart of the old village, set in lovely grounds with an indoor and outdoor pool and a sauna which is a great treat after a weeks hiking.